danfuzz/samizdat/doc/samizdat-0.md

 #### `lowType value <> stringlet`

-Gets the type name of the low-layer type of the given value.
+Returns the type name of the low-layer type of the given value.
 The result will be one of: `@"intlet" @"stringlet" @"listlet" @"maplet"
 @"uniqlet" @"highlet"`